Postdoctoral Fellowship in Health Outcomes Research

 The health outcomes research committee reviews health outcomes research proposals that are directly or indirectly related to pharmaceutical interventions.

-Health Outcomes Research incorporates a variety of methods, data, and tools from different disciplines.
-The application of Health Outcomes Research principles in evaluating the design, delivery, safe use and effectiveness of pharmaceuticals includes but isn’t limited to the following general areas:
+Health Outcomes Research incorporates a variety of methods, data, and tools from different disciplines including machine learning, simulations and other analytical tools.
+The application of Health Outcomes Research principles in evaluating the design, delivery, safe use and effectiveness of pharmaceuticals includes but is not limited to the following general areas:

 - Health Care Economic Information is an analysis that identifies, measures, or describes the economic consequences, which may be based on the separate or aggregated clinical consequences of the represented health outcomes, of the use of a drug.

-- Clinical Outcomes Assessment (COA) includes Patient Reported Outcomes, Clinician-Reported Outcomes, Performance Outcomes and Observer-Reported Outcomes.
+- Clinical Outcomes Assessment (COA) includes Patient Reported Outcomes, Clinician-Reported Outcomes, Performance Outcomes, Patient-Centered Outcomes and Observer-Reported Outcomes.
 COA focuses on the value assigned to duration of life as modified by the impairment of physical, social, and psychological functional states, symptoms, satisfaction, perceptions, and opportunities influenced by disease, injury, treatment, or policy.
+Comparative effectiveness proposals of therapeutics and non-therapeutic treatments are welcome.

 Analyses and terminology under the umbrella of health outcomes include: